Grimm's Hollow

-Grimm's Hollow is a 2019 role-playing video game developed by Mahum Najam under the alias "Ghosthunter".
-It was released as freeware on Steam and Itch.io on Halloween for Microsoft Windows, running on RPG Maker 2003.
+Grimm's Hollow is a 2019 role-playing video game developed by Mahum Najam under the alias Ghosthunter.
+It was released as freeware on Steam and Itch.io on Halloween for Microsoft Windows.

 Gameplay

 The player controls a singular player character, Lavender, as she navigates through the Hollow (the game's central town) and ghost caverns.
 Like most RPG Maker games, maps are two-dimensional and in a top-down perspective.
 At the Hollow, the player can interact with the townsfolk, purchase food items that replenish the player's health at the Bakery, and progress the main plot.
 The player collects experience points (called Spirit Energy) by fighting ghosts, and these points can be used as currency to purchase food or progress their skill tree.
 Combat takes place in ghost caverns, where an encounter will start if the player interacts with a moving ghost.

 There are four endings depending on gameplay, whether or not Lavender beats the final battle, and whether or not she reaches her maximum level.